The quotes included in these posts come courtesy of Wicky Quote, Bartlett’s, About, Google, Flixxy.com. My sincere thanks for their service.

 Communication, and its power to make known would be enhanced for the benefit of those who communicate, and for the receiver.
 That would best be defined as the height of mutual understanding – no divergence.

 With some certainty the vestigial veracity, or value, of any copy introduced to the community on the Wide World Web, will undergo the collective reviews of contemporary reason and sanity, by the widest audience ever available.
+In a world of controversy there is always room for sane and rational information.

 Whatever new concept is proposed it can only have interconnected and interdependent connections that will be evaluated for their common use.
 History tells us, this is the hallmark for its acceptance.
 If we cannot use it for the common good then its eventual fate is assured, and rightly so.